Nomad-engineers/threads-platform/docs/refund-policy.md

 If you have any questions about our Refund Policy or need help with a refund request, please don't hesitate to contact us:

-**Refund Team:** refunds@threadlytics.com
+**Refund Team:** refunds@threads-boost.online
-**General Support:** support@threadlytics.com
+**General Support:** support@threads-boost.online
 **Urgent Issues:** Call our support line at [Your Phone Number]

 **Our Commitment:** We're committed to providing excellent service and fair refund policies.
-If you're not satisfied with Threadlytics, we want to make it right.
+If you're not satisfied with Threads-Boost, we want to make it right.

 ---